microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/00_Prereqs.md

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/checkbox.png">Login to your OpenShift cluster, via a web browser, using the URL provided to you for the <b>openshiftConsoleUrl</b>.</p>

 **NOTE**: *You may get warnings from the web page saying "This site is not secure".
-Click Details and then "Go on to the webpage".*
+Click Details or Advanced and then "Go on to the webpage" or "Proceed to ...".*

 You will be presented with a login screen: